rapidsai/cudf/cpp/doxygen/developer_guide/DEVELOPER_GUIDE.md

 * CMake configuration variable `LIBCUDF_LOGGING_LEVEL` - controls the minimum level of logging that will be compiled in the build.
 Available levels are `TRACE`, `DEBUG`, `INFO`, `WARN`, `ERROR`, `CRITICAL`, and `OFF`.
-* Environment variable `LIBCUDF_LOGGING_LEVEL`, with the same values as the CMake variable.
+* Environment variable `LIBCUDF_LOGGING_LEVEL` - controls the runtime logging level.
+If this setting is higher than the compile-time CMake variable, any logging levels in between the two settings will be excluded from the written log.
+The available levels are the same as for the CMake variable.
-The difference is that disabled levels are present in the build, but the messages are excluded from the log.
 * Global logger object exposed via `cudf::logger()`.
 This API should not be used within libcudf to manipulate logging, its purpose is to allow upstream users to configure libcudf logging to fit their application.